University Destinations & Careers

 Year 9 will concentrate on making correct option choices based on prospective career plans, and also take part in the annual 'Take Your Daughter to Work Day' in April.

-Year 10 girls will all undertake a psychometric profiling assessment to explore their skills, aptitudes and personality characteristics
+Year 10 girls will all undertake a psychometric profiling assessment to explore their skills,

 Year 11 girls attend our Sixth Form Open Evening and are supported by a variety of activities based around Promoting Myself, Producing my CV and University Finance.
 At the end of the school year, the girls participate in a two-week work experience placement that will be invaluable for their future study, working lives and chosen careers.